Flutterwave: Kenya licensing and Money Laundering Allegations

 In July 2022, a Kenyan High Court froze accounts held by Flutterwave containing over 6.2 billion Kenyan shilling, following allegations by Kenya's Assets Recovery Agency (ARA) that the funds were linked to money laundering and credit card fraud.
 The Central Bank of Kenya (CBK) also disclosed that Flutterwave was not licensed to operate in the country.
 Flutterwave denied accusations of financial misconduct.

 In February 2023, the ARA withdrew its case against Flutterwave, and a Kenyan court released $51.9 million that had been frozen.
 The court documents revealed that the agency absolved Flutterwave of any wrongdoing, effectively clearing the company of all allegations.

 In response to the licensing issue, Flutterwave disclosed that it submitted applications for licensing to the CBK as early as 2019, but these were still pending approval.
-Recent developments indicate that the CBK is revising its regulatory framework, which could soon allow Flutterwave and other fintech companies to obtain the necessary licenses to operate in Kenya.
+Recent developments indicate that the CBK is revising its regulatory framework, which could allow Flutterwave and other fintech companies to obtain the necessary licenses to operate in Kenya.